A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Introduction

 \section{Introduction}

 Reasoning, the ability to apply logic to draw new conclusions from existing facts, has been long pursued as a goal of artificial intelligence~\cite{pearl1988probabilistic, goertzel2007artificial}.
 Knowledge graphs encapsulate facts in relational edges between entities, and serve as a foundation for reasoning.
 Reasoning over knowledge graphs is usually studied in the form of knowledge graph completion, where a model is asked to predict missing triplets based on observed triplets in the knowledge graph.
-Such a task can be used to not only populate existing knowledge graphs, but also improve downstream applications like question answering~\cite{berant2013semantic} and recommender systems~\cite{zhang2016collaborative}.
+Such a task can be used to not only populate existing knowledge graphs, but also improve downstream applications like multi-hop logical reasoning~\cite{ren2023neural}, question answering~\cite{berant2013semantic} and recommender systems~\cite{zhang2016collaborative}.

 One challenge central to knowledge graph reasoning is the scalability of reasoning methods, as many real-world knowledge graphs~\cite{auer2007dbpedia, vrandevcic2014wikidata} contain millions of entities and triplets.
 Typically, large-scale knowledge graph reasoning is solved by embedding methods~\cite{bordes2013translating, trouillon2016complex, sun2019rotate}, which learn an embedding for each entity and relation to reconstruct the structure of the knowledge graph.
-Due to its simplicity, embedding methods have become the \emph{de facto} standard for knowledge graphs with millions of entities and triplets\footnote{At the time of writing, all entries on \href{https://ogb.stanford.edu/docs/leader_linkprop/}{OGB} and \href{https://ogb.stanford.edu/docs/lsc/leaderboards/}{OGB-LSC} leaderboards use embedding methods.}.
+Due to its simplicity, embedding methods have become the \emph{de facto} standard for knowledge graphs with millions of entities and triplets.
 With the help of multi-GPU embedding systems~\cite{zhu2019graphvite, zheng2020dgl}, they can further scale to knowledge graphs with billions of triplets.

 Another stream of works, path-based methods~\cite{lao2010relational, neelakantan2015compositional, chen2018variational, zhu2021neural}, predicts the relation between a pair of entities based on the paths between them.
 Take the knowledge graph in Fig.~\ref{fig:method_comparison}(a) as an example, we can prove that \emph{Mother(a, f)} holds, because there are two paths \emph{a $\xrightarrow{\text{Father}}$ b $\xrightarrow{\text{Wife}}$ f} and \emph{a $\xleftarrow{\text{Brother}}$ c $\xrightarrow{\text{Mother}}$ f}.
 As the semantics of paths are purely determined by relations rather than entities, path-based methods naturally generalize to unseen entities (i.e., inductive setting), which cannot be handled by embedding methods.
 However, the number of paths grows exponentially w.r.t.\ the path length, which hinders the application of path-based methods on large-scale knowledge graphs.